Only Division III program with two full-time strength coaches

 Friday is working towards his Master's degree in Kinesiology from Tarleton State.

-Janssen is in his third year as a strength and conditioning intern, majoring in exercise science.
+Janssen is in his fourth year as a strength and conditioning intern, majoring in exercise science.
 He is also a member of the football team.
 He leads women's soccer and assists with baseball and wrestling.

 Johnson says: “Brody coaches with the same enthusiasm he has when he is training as a member of the football team.
 He adds energy to every group he works with.”